cracauer/cseekbench/README.md

 -M use anonymous memory (implies -m) instead of a file or device.

--R <init> initialize the random number generator to <init>.
+-R init initialize the random number generator to init.
 This leads to reproducible seek locations.

--s <n> size of the benchmark in bytes.
+-s n size of the benchmark in bytes.
 Default is file or device size.
-Must be given when using -M.
+Must be given when using -M.  Benchmarked area will be at the beginning of the file or device.

--t <secs> benchmark time in seconds (floating point supported).
+-t secs benchmark time in seconds (floating point supported).
 Default is 3 seconds.

--T <n> use <n> threads.
+-T n use n threads.
 Default is 1.
 Works badly for memory benchmarking.

 # Examples: